 If your man is particularly understanding he will sit and listen, interjecting a little, “That makes perfect sense,” or “Sure, I understand.”

-The truth is though, that many guys I’ve worked with in marriage coaching don’t usually understand.
+The truth is though, that many guys I’ve worked with within marriage coaching don’t usually understand.

 They don’t have a clue about what you mean because they are still in their work “box” or compartment.